AlbrtttoTorres/ML_Airbnb_Barcelona_Madrid_Sevilla/README.md

 Availability and number of reviews influence the price.

-ML and DL models can predict price with good accuracy.
+ML and DL models can predict prices with good accuracy.

-ML and DL models can also predict high and low demand periods with good accuracy.
+ML and DL models can predict high and low demand periods with good accuracy.

 We hope this project is useful and serves as a reference for future analyses! 🚀